 Jan.
 11, 2016, New Jersey Gov. Chris Christie signed PL 2015, c.
 188, a law that removes the environmental licensing requirement for mobile operations shredding electronic storage devices, such as hard drives.The new law does require service providers to be NAID AAA Certified, which the association says was included at the insistence of lawmakers to validate certain vendor qualifications.
-Currently, an estimated 24 service providers are capable of providing NAID Certified mobile destruction on hard drives to New Jersey customers.
+An estimated 24 service providers are capable of providing NAID Certified mobile destruction on hard drives to New Jersey customers.

 Now that we’ve all agreed that, while selling your used backup tapes on eBay or to a recycler may be good for the environment, it could also be hazardous to your employer and/or your career, the question remains: How do you dispose of old backup tapes?
 Do you just keep them squirreled away in storage, hoping to retire before you have to deal with it?
 Or do you just throw them in the trash, secure in the knowledge that the data is AES-encrypted?